theGnostickeymaker/tgk-site-v3/README-GATING.md

 # TGK Membership Gating System — v1.0

 ## Overview
-This system ensures only entitled users (Free / Initiate / Adept) can access certain scrolls or series.
+This system ensures only entitled users (Free / Initiate / Adept) can access certain pages or series.
 Authorization is managed through a signed cookie `tgk_ent` issued by Netlify functions.

 ## How it works
 1. After checkout or refresh, the Netlify function sets `tgk_ent={"tier":"initiate","exp":...}`.
-2. Each scroll declares its required tier in front-matter:
+2. Each page declares its required tier in front-matter:
    `tier: initiate`
 3. `gate.js` compares the cookie tier with the required tier.
 4. If insufficient, the visitor is redirected to `/signin/?next=...`.